menaveenshankar/git-coco/README.md

 # git_coauthors
 If you shied away from collaborative coding just because you had to manually add co-authors, then this script will definitely calm your nerves.
 A simple git hook (in python3) to easily add co-authors to a commit message.
 It gets triggered automatically as soon as you hit ```git-coco```.
+Main features-
+* **Autcomplete** enables you to remember other important things instead of author details, and **Autosuggest** on top of this makes the process of adding repetitive co-author groups hassle free.
-Furthermore, adding issue/task/item number is also supported.
+* Adding issue/task/item number is also supported.

 Check out the screenshots!

 # Table of Contents
 * [Setup](#Setup)